Transfer Boards Buying Guide – How to Choose the Best Option for Safety and Ease!

 Does Insurance Pay For Transfer Boards?

 Wheelchair users can easily transfer to regular chairs or the bathroom with the help of transfer boards.
-Talk to your local provider to determine if Medicare will pay for their services.
+Contact your local provider to determine if Medicare will pay for their services.
 The words “Notice of Transfer” could be posted on any bulletin board, so it would be wise to check them all.

 Where Should The Caregiver Be Positioned During A Transfer Board Transfer?